Hello! I'm Jacqueline

 People and relationships move me

 Photography has become a way of life for me because I want to help others capture memories of their meaningful relationships too.
 Photographs remind people of the love and goodness in their lives.
-After all, are relationships not built upon shared memories?
+After all, aren't relationships built upon shared memories?

 I like to keep it real in photographs